-My name is Kate Mitchell, and I’m the writer/publisher/nonsense-creator at Kate the (Almost) Great, which is a chronic illness lifestyle blog.
-I’m a twenty-something from Maine living in Boston, Massachusetts.
-In addition to running this blog, I work at an education nonprofit and spend a zillion hours at Massachusetts General Hospital.
-This is because I live with several chronic illnesses: rheumatoid arthritis, fibromyalgia, endometriosis, postular orthostatic tachycardia syndrome, anemia of chronic inflammation, and asthma.
+My name is Kate Mitchell, and I’m the writer/publisher/creator at Kate the (Almost) Great, which is a chronic illness lifestyle blog.
+I’m a millennial from Maine living in Boston, Massachusetts.
+In addition to running this blog, I work at an education nonprofit and spend what feels like a zillion hours at Massachusetts General Hospital.
+This is because I live with several chronic illnesses: rheumatoid arthritis, fibromyalgia, endometriosis, postural orthostatic tachycardia syndrome, anemia of chronic inflammation, and asthma.
 I’ve been in pain since fall 2001 and had far too many surgeries.
 I’m also obsessed with my pets and I know far too much about English history for an American.

 Kate the (Almost) Great is my corner of the Internet in which I can talk about my favorite books, what to do in Boston, the blogging and social media lessons I’ve learned over the years, chronic illness, and more.
 I try to help people find their next five-star read, understand the secrets that make Pinterest send tons of traffic to your blog, what to do in my city, and more.

 I also spend far too much time on Twitter, where you can find me combining Cleopatra history facts with Lizzo lyrics, waxing on about the chronic illness life, complaining about the MBTA, and more.
-(Are you really a Bostonian on Twitter if you don’t complain about the MBTA?)
 You can subscribe to my newsletter, which I try to send out once a week and features blog posts from the previous weeks, what I’m reading, previews of upcoming content, and free downloads for chronic illness patients, bloggers, and even tips for others chronic illness blogs.
 I have 2 Instagram accounts: mine and my bookstagram account.
 I’m also on Pinterest and Facebook, and I have a Tumblr.

 All opinions expressed on this site are my own unless they are specifically attributed to individuals.
 You may not re-publish my content without my approval; I own it.
 You can contact me at firstname.lastname@example.org.